SandroWissmann/System-Monitor/README.md

 * Displays System and kernel version
 * Displays System uptime

-Currently runs only on Linux with NCurses.
+Currently the application runs only on Linux with NCurses.
-I plan to also add Windows and change the UI to QT with QML/Javascript
+I plan to also add Windows Support and change the UI to QT with QML/Javascript

 ## Dependencies for Running Locally